InsightReactions/TinyLlama/web/static/eyemotion/README.md

-Here's the updated `README.md`:
+# Eyemotion

+The Eyemotion runtime supports 11 distinct emotional states for the eyes, each with unique visual cues to convey the intended sentiment.
+The supported emotions are:

+* **Neutral**: The default.
+A calm and neutral expression, ideal for situations where no emotion is desired.
+* **Focused**: A calm and alert expression, ideal for situations where attention is required.
+* **Suspicious**: An expression of uncertainty or mistrust, suitable for scenarios where doubt is present.
+* **Sleepy**: A tired and drowsy expression, perfect for depicting sleep deprivation or fatigue.
+* **Happy**: A cheerful and joyful expression, great for showcasing happiness and contentment.
+* **Sad**: A melancholic and sorrowful expression, ideal for depicting emotional pain or sadness.
+* **Worried**: An anxious and concerned expression, suitable for scenarios where worry or anxiety is present.
+* **Angry**: A fierce and irate expression, perfect for depicting anger or frustration.
+* **Furious**: A furious and enraged expression, great for showcasing intense anger or outrage.
+* **Skeptical**: An asymmetrical expression of skepticism or doubt.
+* **Unimpressed**: A disinterested and unimpressed expression, perfect for depicting a lack of enthusiasm or interest.

-# Testing the Eyemotion Endpoint
+## Testing the Eyemotion Endpoint

-This guide walks you through manually testing the `/eyemotion/room/<room_id>` endpoint, which is responsible for handling new emotions in a specified room.
+This section walks you through manually testing the `/eyemotion/room/<room_id>` endpoint, which is responsible for handling new emotions in a specified room.

-## Prerequisites
+### Prerequisites

-Before proceeding, ensure that:

-* Your server is running on `http://localhost:8000`.
-* You have access to the Eyemotion controller interface.
+Before proceeding, ensure that the TinyLlama server is running on `http://localhost:8000`, or substitute the domain path for your local configuration.

-## Step 1: Test the Endpoint Using curl
+### Step 1: Test the Endpoint Using curl

 To test the endpoint manually, use the following command in your terminal:
 ```bash